eri3l/skinks-react/README.md

 # skinks-web-react

-This earlier version of runs live, but has not been updated with latest changes: https://skinks-nz.web.app/
+This earlier version of the Chesterfield skink search tool runs live, but has not been updated with latest changes: https://skinks-nz.web.app/

 Built with React JS.